stupidmankind/BYpassDoc/docs/source/commands/removedatarow.rst

 ----------

 **Datatable Name**
-	Supply the name of the variable containing the datasource
+	Supply the name of the variable containing the datasource.

 **Overwrite Option**
-	Indicate whether this command should remove rows with all the constraints or remove them with 1 or more constraints
+	Indicate whether this command should remove rows with all the constraints or remove them with 1 or more constraints.

 **Search Item**
-	Enter a tuple containing the column name and item you would like to remove. e.g. {ColumnName1,Item1},{ColumnName2,Item2}
+	Enter a tuple containing the column name and item you would like to remove, e.g., {ColumnName1,Item1},{ColumnName2,Item2}.